My Very Honest Bluestone Review: 3 Night Christmas Break in Wales

 Overall thoughts of our festive break at Bluestone, Christmas 2018

-We had arrived mid-afternoon, so really had two and a half days at the resort, which was mostly taken up with activities in-between eating times!
+We had arrived mid-afternoon on the arrival day, so we really had two and a half days at the resort, which was mostly taken up with activities in between meal times!

 The children never got to play outside on the playgrounds as it was too wet, so another thing for the future!

-What we had booked, with the four activities, was great for a short festive fun break for the kids and I’d do it all over again, maybe just minus the panto!
+What we had booked, with the four activities, was great for a short festive fun break for the kids, and I’d do it all over again, maybe just minus the panto unless the kids were keen to see another!

 Find out more about Bluestone in Wales on their website: https://www.bluestonewales.com